MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Update-MgBetaUserPassword.md

 ## SYNOPSIS
 Enable the user to update their password.
 Any user can update their password without belonging to any administrator role.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Update-MgUserPassword](/powershell/module/Microsoft.Graph.Users.Actions/Update-MgUserPassword?view=graph-powershell-v1.0)

 ## SYNTAX